PAYONE-GmbH/PCP-client-javascript-SDK/README.md

 #### 4. **Get Snippet Token:**

-- Once the scripts are loaded, you can obtain the snippet token required for the PAYONE BNPL payment process by calling:
+- Once the scripts are loaded, you can obtain the snippet token required for the special payment process by calling:
   ```typescript
   const token = fingerprintingTokenizer.getSnippetToken();
   ```